https://mega.nz/file/bCJ3DABI#Vuf_xYb0WdLqzfPGe1qtNaNyve_NCWJHMLNgyU7MhuI

 Arrow functions use lexical scoping, but regular and shorthand functions do not.

-, which is why arrow functions were introduced, and why most people try and use arrow functions as much as possible.
+The trickiest part here is how lexical scoping affects this in your functions.
+For arrow functions, this is bound to the same this of the outer scope.
+Regular functions have some weirdness to how they bind this, which is why arrow functions were introduced, and why most people try and use arrow functions as much as possible.

 Examples of how scope works in functions